-Jonas Katona is the Managing Editor of Convergence Journal and a fifth-year PhD candidate in the Applied Mathematics Program at Yale University.
+Jonas Katona is the Managing Editor of Convergence Journal and a PhD graduate in the Applied Mathematics Program at Yale University.

 He has over three years of experience mentoring high school students through Indigo Research and two years with Veritas AI.